 6. Supply Chain Management And Optimization

-Internet of Things devices in manufacturing keep track of stocks and activities in real-time.
+Internet of Things devices in manufacturing keeps track of stocks and activities in real time.
 With up-to-the-minute data on available resources, manufacturers can keep checks on their supply chain.
 Work-in-progress details, equipment collection, and raw material delivery schedule are all provided.

 When their IoT solutions for manufacturing are integrated with manufacturers’ up-to-date ERP systems, businesses no longer have to rely on paper records of their operations.
 As a result, the costs associated with mismanagement and a lack of analysis inside the organization are reduced, and the capability of cross-channel data about several departments becomes available to the stakeholders.